jjnether/obsidian_backup/jnetherton/DA/Active Orders/Project Nightcrawler.md

 - Ok to leave mech failure TLED's as is?
 - No W2 Maint.
 Mode Output or Input contact (instructions said to only use PB for W2 maint mode)?

+- Look over bus logic (W2 is source instead of W1) - not cable tie fault
+- S1 live purely indication - no timers

 Changes:
 - Commented out W2 close output contact
 - Set W2 close variable to 0